mosparo/documentation/docs/4_usage/6_settings.md

 ### IP lockout

-If an IP address sends a large number of requests, an IP address can be automatically blocked for a certain period with automatic blocking.
+If an IP address submits a large number of submissions, an IP address can be automatically blocked for a certain period with automatic blocking.
 The lock is made automatically and takes effect immediately.
-As soon as the set time has elapsed, the IP address can receive a submission token again.
+As soon as the set time has elapsed, the IP address can submit a submission again.

 :::caution
 Users can share the same IP address, for example, in a multi-user apartment or a company.